Wes Durham

-Dallas Wesley "Wes" Durham (born January 25, 1966, in Greensboro, North Carolina) is an American sportscaster.
+Dallas Wesley Durham (born January 25, 1966, in Greensboro, North Carolina) is an American sportscaster.
 He is a play-by-play announcer for ESPN and ACC Network coverage of college football and basketball.

 Durham served as the radio play-by-play announcer for the Georgia Tech football and men's basketball teams from the start of the 1995-1996 season through 2010, and continued to announce the basketball games through 2013.
 He was also Georgia Tech's Director of Broadcasting and is the radio play-by-play announcer for the Atlanta Falcons.

 Biography

 Early life

 Durham's father, Woody Durham, was the "Voice of the Tar Heels" for the University of North Carolina at Chapel Hill for forty years.
 Growing up in that environment gave Wes the opportunity to see behind the scenes of sports and sports broadcasting.

 Wes worked as a disc jockey for a roller rink and for a radio station during high school.
 Wes Durham attended Apex High School.
 He then went to Elon College and learned about broadcasting while working as an undergraduate assistant on the Elon Sports Network and local radio station WBAG.
 After graduating in 1988, he had stints as the radio announcer for the athletic teams at Marshall University and Radford University.
 He then spent three years at Vanderbilt University.